ceh58/eds-213-discussion/README.md

   - counts
   - sites 1-6 (one .csv file)

 Data was housed in a moorea-LTER-data/ folder, cleaned in R, and loaded in to moorea_LTER.db using DuckDB.
+Visualizations were produced using {ggplot}, a part of the {tidyverse},in R.

 ## Repository Structure